meglanghoffdesign/employee-tracker/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description
-The Weather Dashboard is a web application that allows users to search for a city's weather conditions in real time.
-It fetches data from a weather API to display the current temperature, humidity, wind speed, and weather description.
-Additionally, it provides a 5-day forecast with temperature and weather conditions.
+The Employee Tracker application is a command-line interface (CLI) tool that helps manage a company's employee database.
+The app allows users to view departments, roles, and employees, and also add new departments, roles, and employees, as well as update employee roles.
+It uses PostgreSQL as the database and allows for easy manipulation and retrieval of employee data.

 ## Table of Contents
 - [Description](#description)